We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Tips To Minimize Damages At Your Airbnb

-There are some things you can do to avoid damage to your rental property and theft from your Airbnb.
+There are steps you can take to prevent damage to your rental property and theft from your Airbnb.

 Avoid items that are complicated to use and prone to breakage.
 My $60 Keurig Mini never breaks, but a fancy coffee maker with numerous parts is more likely to.
-Make sure to have extras of items that break often or frequently walk away, such as TV controllers, wine glasses, and linens on hand in your owner’s or cleaning closets.
+Make sure to have extras of items that break often or are frequently walked away with, such as TV controllers, wine glasses, and linens, on hand in your owner’s or cleaning closets.

 As pretty as they are, avoid branded items such as beach towels or coffee cups with your rental’s name on them.
 People will take them as souvenirs.
-So, maybe offer to sell them and have backups on hand.
+Consider offering to sell them and keeping backups on hand.
 Heck, it’s good marketing wherever they take it down the road.
 Or avoid them altogether.

 If possible, don’t buy name-brand items.
 People are more likely to steal your Stanley water bottles than your generic ones.
 The same goes for extras such as coolers and popular Airbnb games.

-And lastly, build a good rapport with your guests early on.
+Lastly, build a strong rapport with your guests early on.
 Be friendly and make sure they know it’s a real person behind the messages who cares about their stay.
 Guests are less likely to steal from someone when they feel connected to you.
 In your Airbnb House Manual, let them know that you know accidents happen and appreciate being notified about them right away.
 You are more likely to hear about any Airbnb guest damages straight from the guests that way.

 Dealing With Airbnb Guest Damages & Moving On

-I hope this Airbnb hosting blog post helps you deal with Airbnb guest damages in the future!
+I hope this Airbnb hosting blog post helps you address Airbnb guest damage in the future!
 It’s frustrating, and honestly, it hurts when people take things from you or damage your property.
 But remember that this is a business.
-Take care of it, try to get reimbursed, and most importantly, get things back to good for your next guest!
+Take care of it, try to get reimbursed, and, most importantly, get things back in order for your next guest!

 READ: Protecting Your 3 Ps As A Host: Property, Profits, Peace